Shibbu264/TechTeam_Expansion_Task_2024/form-project/projectdescription.md

 # Project Description

 This project is a web application developed for handling form submissions from participants with E-cell design based UI.
 It provides a user-friendly web interface for participants to submit their details including their name, branch of study, email, phone number along with an optional image upload.
 The submitted data is then stored in a Firebase Firestore database organized into collections, and images are uploaded to Firebase Storage.
+The Form is fully responsive and can be rendered across all devices.
+On submitting the form, the user access to Firebase database can access the form data.

 ## Techs Used